ffernandolima/confluent-kafka-core-dotnet/docs/Serialization/ProtobufNet.md

 ### protobuf-net

 The protobuf-net integration allows you to leverage the protobuf-net library for serializing and deserializing messages in Kafka producers and consumers.
-This serializer offers flexibility and control options for serializing data using protocol buffers to suit your application's needs.
+This serializer offers flexibility and control over options for serializing data using protocol buffers to suit your application's needs.

 ### Installation